jelhub/scimgateway/README.md

 **attrObj.members** (must be supported) = array of objects containing groupmembers modifications
 eg: {"value":"bjensen"},{"operation":"delete","value":"jsmith"}
 (adding bjensen and deliting jsmith from group)
+* authToken = auth token if BearerTokenPassThrough is enabled
 * return null: null if OK, else throw error
 If we do not support groups, then return null